coderefinery/git-intro/content/browsing.md

 :::{exercise} Exercise: Browsing an existing project (25 min)

-Then browse the project and explore commits and branches.
+Browse the recipe-book project (introduced above) and explore commits and branches.
 Take notes and prepare questions.
+The hints are for the GitHub path in the browser.

 1. Browse the **commit history**: Are commit messages understandable?
    (Hint: "Commit history", the timeline symbol, above the file list)